Faster Ray Tracing through Hierarchy Cut Code: Results

 \subsection{Shadow Ray Acceleration}

-The reordering method can also accelerate the tracing efficiency of shadow rays, as shown in Table \ref{tab_Results_Shadow_Overview}.
-We test the primary shadow ray trace performance.
-When accelerating shadow rays, our method is far less efficient than ordinary reordering techniques.
-While Two\_Point method achieves 1.92x speedup in the Sibenik scene, the hierarchy cut code only achieves 1.55x speedup in the Sibenik scene.
-This result is related to the characteristics of shadow rays.
-Because shadow rays will directly point to the light source, most shadow rays will point to nearby locations.
-Especially when there is only one small light source in the scene.
-Since shadow rays always point to the light source, encoding the ray’s direction or end point can be more effective in that situation.
-Hierarchy cut code can achieve relatively good speedup effect in Breakfast and Sibenik scene.
-As the lighting settings in Table \ref{tab_LightSource}, this two scenes have multiple light sources applied, so the shadow rays will not point to single location.
+The reordering method can also improve the tracing efficiency of shadow rays, as indicated in Table \ref{tab_Results_Shadow_Overview}.
+We evaluated the performance of primary shadow ray tracing.
+However, when it comes to accelerating shadow rays, our method is not as efficient as conventional reordering techniques.
+While the TwoPoint method achieves a speedup of 1.92x in the Sibenik scene, the HCC only achieves a speedup of 1.55x in the same scene.
+This discrepancy is attributed to the characteristics of shadow rays.
+Since shadow rays always point towards the light source, encoding the direction or origin of the rays can be more effective in such cases, especially when there is only one small light source in the scene.
+Conversely, if the HAD value of the cut node containing the sole light source is high, the bit corresponding to this cut node will be nearly wasted because it will be the same for all the HCCs of shadow rays.
+The HCC achieves relatively good speedup results in the Breakfast and Sibenik scenes.
+These scenes have multiple light sources, as indicated in Table \ref{tab_LightSource}, and thus the shadow rays are not all directed towards a single location.